-There is no shortage of reasons why you might have taken on more debt that you can't manage.
+There is no shortage of reasons why you might have taken on more debt than you can manage.

-Health issues, relationship stress, business failure, consumerism, bad financial advice… all reasons why you might have stretched your credit cards and lines of credit to the limit.
+Health issues, relationship stress, business failure, consumerism, and bad financial advice are all reasons why you might have stretched your credit cards and lines of credit to the limit.

-Debt has an amazing ability to snowball especially if you can’t get help from your bank/institutional mortgage lender.
-Without an option to consolidate you’ll find yourself with growing debt loads which effect your credit score.
+Debt has an amazing ability to snowball, especially if you can’t get help from your bank/institutional mortgage lender.
+Without an option to consolidate, you’ll find yourself with growing debt loads, which affect your credit score.

-This is where a private second (2nd) mortgage lender or private home equity lender come in handy.
+This is where a private second (2nd) mortgage lender or private home equity lender comes in handy.

-Most private home equity lenders will go up to 75-80% of the market value as determined by an appraisal.
-This is a rule of thumb and depends on need, location and exit strategy.
+Most private home equity lenders will go up to 75-80 per cent of the market value as determined by an appraisal.
+This is a rule of thumb and depends on need, location, and exit strategy.

 The purpose of the loan isn’t just to improve cash flow.
 There needs to be a very clearly defined exit strategy.

-The biggest risk of using a private home equity mortgage or 2nd mortgage for debt consolidation is if your score doesn’t improve or you can’t consolidate with your first.
-In that case you’ll be stuck perpetually with high interest mortgage that can be detrimental to your financial well-being.
+The biggest risk of using a private home equity mortgage or second mortgage for debt consolidation is if your score doesn’t improve, or you can’t consolidate with your first.
+In that case, you’ll be stuck perpetually with a high interest mortgage that can be detrimental to your financial well-being.

 #2 Property or income tax arrears

-There is an added risk to the lender if there are tax arrears because Canada Revenue Agency and your local municipality can take legal action to sell a house to recover their arrears.
-In this case the arrears actually take first position form the mortgage lender diminishing their security position.
+There is an added risk to the lender if there are tax arrears, because Canada Revenue Agency and your local municipality can take legal action to sell a house to recover their arrears.
+In this case, the arrears actually take first position from the mortgage lender, diminishing their security position.

 A private home equity or second mortgage can provide the liquidity you need to pay your arrears.

-After funding the private mortgage you’ll have the ability to pay your arrears.
-With proof in hand that you’ve made payment you can then return to your 1st mortgage lender to refinance.
+After funding the private mortgage, you’ll have the ability to pay your arrears.
+With proof in hand that you’ve made payments, you can then return to your first mortgage lender to refinance.

-Ironically a first mortgage lender can’t refinance to payoff tax arrears however they can refinance to payoff a private home equity or 2nd mortgage.
-So it’s kind of a two step dance that needs to be done to present your application for the final approval with your A lender so that you can move forward with more conventional financing.
+Ironically, a first mortgage lender can’t refinance to pay off tax arrears.
+However, they can refinance to pay off a private home equity or second mortgage.
+So it’s kind of a two-step dance that needs to be done to present your application for the final approval with your "A" lender so that you can move forward with more conventional financing.

 #3 Stop power of sale

-To be under power of sale means that home owners have broken the covenant of their mortgage lender(s) and legal proceeding have commenced to recover money owed to the lender via court ordered sale of the property.
+To be under power of sale means that homeowners have broken the covenant of their mortgage lender(s) and legal proceeding have commenced to recover money owed to the lender via a court ordered sale of the property.

-A private home equity loan or 2nd mortgage can help to stop a power of sale and give dignity to the home owner to sell on their own terms and timeline.
+A private home equity loan or second mortgage can help to stop a power of sale and give dignity to the homeowner to sell on their own terms and timeline.

-The financing provided can be used to pay any arrears and legal costs to bring the 1st mortgage into good standing and also provide extra cash flow for living expense and/or home improvement until the property is listed and sold.
+The financing provided can be used to pay any arrears and legal costs to bring the first mortgage into good standing, and also provide extra cash flow for living expenses and/or home improvements until the property is listed and sold.

 #4 Bridge loan / financing

-Banks and institutional lenders all provide bridge financing however there is one critical condition.
+Banks and institutional lenders all provide bridge financing, but there is one critical condition.
 There has to be a firm sale on the property you’re selling.
-That can be a little tricky at times if the market doesn’t co-operate or if personal circumstances prevent the sale.
+That can be a little tricky at times if the market doesn’t co-operate, or if personal circumstances prevent the sale.